GothenburgBitFactory/bugwarrior/bugwarrior/docs/common_configuration.rst

 from:

 ``password = @oracle:use_keyring``
   Retrieve a password from the system keyring.
-The ``bugwarrior-vault`` command line tool can be used to manage your passwords as stored in your keyring (say to reset them or clear them).
+The ``bugwarrior vault`` command line tool can be used to manage your passwords as stored in your keyring (say to reset them or clear them).
 Extra dependencies must be installed with `pip install bugwarrior[keyring]` to enable this feature.